mundg/nlp-topic-modeling-googleplayreviews/README.md

 🧠 **Discover dominant topics and insights**
 🎨 **Visualize trends with word clouds**

+🌐 **Access the website via this link: https://googleplay-topics-nlp.onrender.com/**

 Get ready to dive into the world of app reviews and uncover the hidden patterns shaping user feedback.
 Explore genres, developers, ad impact, and more in one comprehensive platform.
 ![](images/welcome_screen.png)